Beauly Priory

 Graveyard entrance with ancient Sycamore

 Arriving at the graveyard and perimeter of the site, there are great information boards provided by Historic Scotland to tell you all about the priory.
-To the right of the entrance is a huge gnarled sycamore tree said to be 800 years old; it looks quite spooky and reminded me of the whomping willow tree from Harry Potter.
+To the right of the entrance is a huge gnarled Wych Elm said to be 800 years old; it looks quite spooky and reminded me of the whomping willow tree from Harry Potter.
 Sadly this tree succumbed to Dutch Elm Disease in early January 2023.
 I feel lucky to have seen it before it fell.

 The lead-up to the priory is very pretty, with a path curving around to the main west front of the building; there are big ancient Elm trees and many old graves in the cemetery.